kjhealy/kieranhealy.hugo/content/blog/rank-error-in-your-favor.markdown

 {{% figure src="/files/misc/google-scholar-citations-1.png" link="/files/misc/google-scholar-citations-1.png" caption="I write a hell of a book review, let me tell you." %}}

 John Fox's *An R and S-PLUS Companion to Applied Regression* is a good book, which is one of the reasons I reviewed it.
 But thanks to Google Scholar, we can now see that my two-page review of it has had a quite phenomenal impact over the past decade.
-Now, you might think that perhaps Professor Fox's book should be getting these citations, rather than my review of it.
-However, this theory can't account for the fact that, according to some well-established scholarly metrics, my book reviews are extremely widely cited.
-In the face of solid quantitative evidence of this sort I feel compelled to dismiss your concerns as unfounded and indeed merely anecdotal.
+Now, you might think Professor Fox's book should be getting these citations, rather than my review of it.
+However, while reasonable, your theory cannot account for the fact that---according to some well-established, objective scholarly metrics---my book reviews are extremely widely cited.
+In the face of solid quantitative evidence of this sort I feel compelled to dismiss your concerns as unfounded, and indeed merely anecdotal.

 A quick search---thanks again, Google!---suggests that I am <a href="https://twitter.com/search?f=tweets&vertical=default&q=google%20scholar%20citation%20&src=typd">not the only person</a> to have had an overnight visit from the Citation Fairy.
 Some people have had publications added to their CVs, sometimes in fields they were not aware they were in, while others (sadly) seem to have suffered declines.
 A few [lucky ducks](https://twitter.com/RolfZwaan/status/822085110765862912), like me, discovered a random publication of theirs had been gifted with several thousand new citations.